 Society was organized along family lines.
 An extended family of up to 4 generations lived under the same roof, with the oldest male usually, but not always, being the leader.
 Everyone, including children, was expected contribute to the welfare of the family as a whole.
 Each had their assigned role – there was little choice, nor was there agonizing over a career path.
 Men and women ate and slept under the same roof, but most of the time worked separately.

-The men worked outside the house plowing, herding and butchering livestock, cutting lumber & firewood, making and maintaining tools, building shelters, traveling to town to buy, sell or barter supplies, or traveling to participate in work bees or temporary employment.
+The men worked outside the house plowing, herding and butchering livestock, cutting lumber & firewood, making and maintaining tools, building shelters, hunting or fending off livestock predators, traveling to town to buy, sell or barter supplies, or traveling to participate in work bees or temporary employment.

-Women nursed and raised children and did whatever they could while keeping children safely nearby.
-They raised and tended gardens and fields, spun thread, wove fabrics, made and embellished clothes, washed clothes, preserved food, ground flour, prepared meals, cleaned house, gathered kindling, helped with the harvest, and attended work bees with other women.
+Women bore, nursed and raised children and did whatever they could while keeping children safely nearby.
+They raised and tended gardens, fields, and poultry, spun thread, wove fabrics, made and embellished clothes, washed clothes, cleaned the house and courtyard, preserved food, ground flour, prepared meals, gathered kindling, helped with the planting and harvest, and attended work bees with other women.

 Entertainment was often something you did to pass the time while working.
 For men it was making and learning to play a musical instrument while minding a flock, or while walking to a town, forest, or field.
 The most common instruments were drums.
 Wooden flutes and shawms were simple to make, and sometimes to play.
 A step up in sophistication was a bagpipe – a goatskin bag with a hole to blow it up, and a hole with reeds and pipes attached to play notes.
 More sophisticated yet were bowed or plucked string instruments.
 As each made their own instrument, little thought was given as to whether his notes were in the same pitch as someone else’s instrument, so usually a “band” could only consist of a drum and something else.